 If the minimum number of participants (2) is not met by May 16th, the trip will be cancelled.
 A full refund and 10% credit toward a future workshop will be awarded to those already signed up.

 What to pack: You are responsible for bringing your own camera gear, clothes, toiletries, and any other personal necessities.
 Food and water, cooking utensils, tents*, sleeping bags*, sleeping pads*, first aid materials, transportation, and accommodations from Saturday night through Monday night will be provided.
 A more detailed packing list will be sent out upon registration.

 *You are welcome to bring your own; please let me know if you plan on doing so

-Garret Weintrob is a 19 year old landscape and sports photographer from Washington, DC.
+Garret Weintrob is a 20-year-old landscape and sports photographer from Washington, DC.
 He began working professionally 5 years ago when he created Chairlift Productions, a video production company that focused on creating promotional films for small businesses and young athletes.
 He has since expanded his creative scope and developed a strong still photography repertoire, having spent much of the last few years traveling around the western portion of the United States.
-After spending a year at college in Connecticut, he decided to take a leave of absence from school and is currently traveling all around North America, leading workshops and continuing to expand his photography and filmmaking portfolio.
+After spending a year at college in Connecticut, he decided to take a leave of absence from school and subsequently spent a year living in his car, traveling all around North America and continuing to expand his portfolio.
+Garret then transferred to the University of Oregon, where he is currently studying film.
 Garret has a Wilderness First Aid certification.
 His work has been featured on Canon and Outside Magazine’s websites.